Table Of Content

 At PX Docs, we want you to know that there is hope and that you are not alone.
 By taking a neurologically-focused approach to dysautonomia with chiropractic care and addressing the root causes, we have seen incredible transformations in the lives of countless children and families, just like Francesca and thousands of others!

-If you suspect that your child may be struggling with dysautonomia, or if you have already received a diagnosis but are looking for a more holistic approach to care, we encourage you to visit the PX Docs Directory to find a qualified pediatric chiropractor near you.
+If you suspect that your child may be struggling with dysautonomia, or if you have already received a diagnosis but are looking for a more drug-free approach to care, we encourage you to visit the PX Docs Directory to find a qualified pediatric chiropractor near you.

 PX Docs has established sourcing guidelines and relies on relevant, and credible sources for the data, facts, and expert insights and analysis we reference.
 You can learn more about our mission, ethics, and how we cite sources in our editorial policy.